jeremieboudreault/jeremieboudreault.github.io/_pages/projects.md

 ---

-[Completed] Medications related to heat-related mortality using machine learning (2026) 💊🥵
+Medications and heat-related mortality using machine learning (2024) 💊🥵
 -------------------
 *As part as of a research internship at UBC and BC Centre for Disease Control, funded by MES and BCCDC.*